Skip to main content

 Single Market standards such as those for food safety and consumer protection are consistent across Europe, creating certainty for both businesses and customers.
 In times of global economic uncertainty caused by geopolitical challenges and trade tensions, the Single Market provides EU businesses with stability, resilience, certainty, and a shield against market risks.

 However, the Single Market remains incomplete and the IMF estimates that internal barriers to trade are equivalent to a 45% tariff on goods, and a 110% tariff on services.
-In May 2025, the Commission announced a new Single Market Strategy and a Single Market Roadmap to 2028 is currently being developed.
+In May 2025, the Commission adopted a new Single Market Strategy and a Single Market Roadmap to 2028 is currently being developed.

 The Single Market Strategy includes over 50 proposals and focuses on: